jruby/warbler/README.txt

 defined tasks.
 (Notice "rake" still prints out in the message, but you should substitute "warble" for "rake" on the command line when running this way.)

    $ warble -T
-    rake config         # Generate a configuration file to customize your war assembly rake pluginize      # Unpack warbler as a plugin in your Rails application rake war            # Create trunk.war
-    rake war:app        # Copy all application files into the .war rake war:clean      # Clean up the .war file and the staging area rake war:gems       # Unpack all gems into WEB-INF/gems rake war:jar        # Run the jar command to create the .war rake war:java_libs  # Copy all java libraries into the .war rake war:public     # Copy all public HTML files to the root of the .war rake war:webxml     # Generate a web.xml file for the webapp
+   rake config         # Generate a configuration file to customize your war assembly rake pluginize      # Unpack warbler as a plugin in your Rails application rake war            # Create trunk.war rake war:app        # Copy all application files into the .war rake war:clean      # Clean up the .war file and the staging area rake war:gems       # Unpack all gems into WEB-INF/gems rake war:jar        # Run the jar command to create the .war rake war:java_libs  # Copy all java libraries into the .war rake war:public     # Copy all public HTML files to the root of the .war rake war:webxml     # Generate a web.xml file for the webapp

-Warble makes heavy use of Rake's file and directory tasks, so only recently updated files will be copied, making repeated assemblies much faster.
+Warbler makes heavy use of Rake's file and directory tasks, so only recently updated files will be copied, making repeated assemblies much faster.

 == Configuration